-Parameter for Container Settings in the tab noun
+Parameter for Container Settings in the Tab Noun

 Role Every container has a grammatical role for the statement.
-Such a role could be, for example, that this noun is the subject or a object in this sentence.
+Such a role could be, for example, that this noun is the subject or an object in this sentence.
 If you name this container you can refer to its grammatical role within the statement (and in some cases also across branches) so that you do not have to set the grammar parameters all over again.

 grammatical case The grammatical case of the container defines its role in a statement.
 The options differ according to the language.

 - EN: nominative (the text) or genitive (the text's); [accusative (them), dative (them) only for pronouns]